Cruz homers in return to Minnesota; Rays rout Twins 10-4

 In his next at-bat, Cruz sent a line drive into the left-field seats for his 24th home run of the season and fifth for the Rays.
 The homer prompted another ovation from the crowd.
 Cruz finished 2 for 4 with a walk and two runs scored.

+“You play for so many things in this game, and Nelly Cruz has respect from everyone, so it was really cool to see the fans give him that moment,” Rays center fielder Kiermaier said.

-Yandy Díaz, Mike Zunino and Kevin Kiermaier also homered for the Rays, maintained their five-game lead in the AL East.
+Mike Zunino homered for the third straight game, while Yandy Díaz and Kiermaier also homered for the Rays, who maintained their five-game lead in the AL East.
+Every Tampa Bay starter had at least one hit and seven players drove in at least one run for the Rays.

+“We’re putting up a lot of runs, and when you’re doing that it takes more than just one guy,” Rays manager Kevin Cash said.
+“We have a lot of guys doing real special things at the plate.”

 Shane McClanahan (7-4) allowed two earned runs in 5 1/3 innings for his fourth win in his last five starts.
 Evan Phillips worked the final three innings, allowing one run for his first save of the season.